 The Effect of Welfare Payments on the Marriage and Fertility Behavior of Unwed Mothers: Results from a Twins Experiment

-We study one aspect of the link between welfare and unwed motherhood: the relationship between benefit levels and the time-to-first-marriage and time-to-next-birth among women whose first" child was born out of wedlock.
-We use twin births to generate effectively random variation in welfare benefits among mothers within a state, which allows us to control for unobservable characteristics of states that typically confound the relationship between welfare payments and behavior.
-The twins approach yields evidence that higher base levels of welfare benefits: (1) lead initially unwed white mothers to forestall their eventual marriage; and (2) lead initially unwed black mothers to hasten their next birth.
-The magnitudes of these effects are small, however.
-Moreover, we find no evidence that the incremental benefit paid upon the birth of an additional child affects fertility.
+We study the relationship between welfare benefits and the time to first marriage and time to next birth among initially unwed mothers.
+We use twin births to generate random within-state variation in benefits, effectively controlling for unobservables that may confound the relationship between welfare payments and behavior.
+Higher base welfare benefits (1) lead unwed white mothers to forestall their eventual marriage, and (2) lead unwed black mothers to hasten their next birth.
+The magnitudes of these effects are fairly modest.
+Moreover, we find no evidence that the marginal benefit paid at the birth of an additional child - the focus of the family cap debate - affects fertility.

 Suggested Citation: Suggested Citation